a-pohlman/C-ARQ-Protocol/README.md

 _Ex: networkTest_04_50_500_00_05_raw.csv_

--The above example shows that the test conducted was with 4 Nodes, with a 50% success probability at the base station, a 500ms delay at the infected node (node 1), with a charge rate of 0.05, as a csv file.
+- The above example shows that the test conducted was with 4 Nodes, with a 50% success probability at the base station, a 500ms delay at the infected node (node 1), with a charge rate of 0.05, as a csv file.
 _NOTE: If the charge rate were 04_00 in the file name, then it would suggest a charge rate of 4.00_

 At the end of each test, it displays a set of statistics.
 Those are the following: